Travel between Greece and Italy

 Travel between Bulgaria and Greece

-There are several bus services available between Istanbul and Thessaloniki.
+There are also several bus services available between Thessaloniki and Istanbul.
 The following option isn't covered by your Eurail pass.

 KTEL Bus: Thessaloniki – Istanbul

 Departs daily at 10:00 and 22:00 from Irenes Street 17, in the centre of Thessaloniki